How to make your voice heard on climate change

 But this misleading – in fact young people are doing so many amazing things to improve the world and make it better for the future.
 To find out about all the amazing positive things young people have been doing during lockdown, read The Mix’s Kindness Diary.

-How to have your say on climate change
+How to make your voice heard on climate change

-So what else can we do to create change?
+So what else can you do to create change and make your voice heard?
 If we are being optimistic, the changes brought about by COVID-19 can be seen as an opportunity.
 Our society and the economy have to be rebuilt and could be made more sustainable in the process.

 Many young people take comfort in campaigning, spending time with like-minded individuals, and channelling their feelings positively towards environmental projects.